tehmachine/dotfiles/README.md

 # Dotfiles

 This repo serves mainly as a backup for my dotfiles but feel free to reference it for your own endeavors and/or make suggestions.
-This dir sits in ~/bin with appropriate symlinks in ~
+This dir sits in ~/bin with appropriate symlinks in ~.
+Note I am using Mac OS X and some aliases may need to be adapted for your operating system.

 ## Vim